 What are the different types of PowerShell consoles?

+There are several types of PowerShell console, including PowerShell CLI, Windows PowerShell Integrated Scripting Environment, VS Code, and Windows Terminal.
 Choosing the right PowerShell console largely depends on what you’re trying to accomplish.
-Are you writing a full PowerShell script or just running a few commands?
-Here are a few of the most common PowerShell consoles and when you might use each.
+Are you writing a full PowerShell script file or just running a few commands?

-• PowerShell CLI (command-line interface): A CLI is a text-based shell for interactive access to OS functions, files and folders, or services using commands.
+PowerShell CLI (command-line interface): A CLI is a text-based shell for interactive access to OS functions, files and folders, or services using commands.
 CLIs are generally bare bones and offer very limited GUI (graphical user interface) interaction.
 CLIs are great for simple commands and system management.

-• Windows Terminal: Windows Terminal is a dedicated console for all your favorite command-line shells.
+Windows Terminal: Windows Terminal is a dedicated console for all your favorite command-line shells.
 Think of it as a more advanced PowerShell CLI that works with other shells, including Command Prompt, Git Bash, Azure Cloud, Ubuntu, etc. Windows Terminal helps organize your command-line windows with tabs and split windowpanes and allows you to heavily customize your experience with backgrounds, color schemes, customizable shortcuts, and themes.

-What are PowerShell Commands?
+What are PowerShell commands?

-PowerShell cmdlets follow a Verb-Noun naming scheme—for example, Get-Help, and Start-Service.
+PowerShell cmdlets follow a verb-noun naming scheme — for example, Get-Help and Start-Service.
 This naming format makes it easier to remember PowerShell cmdlet names and understand what they do.

-PowerShell 7 has over 1,500 cmdlets built-in, and you can add additional cmdlets by importing PowerShell modules.
 Some commonly used PowerShell modules include the NetworkingDsc module and the PSWindowsUpdate module.
 To view other popular PowerShell modules, check out the PowerShell Gallery, which contains an extensive collection of Microsoft- and community-developed modules.

 To get a list of all the currently available cmdlets in your PowerShell environment, run the Get-Command cmdlet.